smartnic/sigcomm21_artifact/README.md

 changing different windows for the same input program to be optimized.
 Window parameters are used to select a specific program segment to be optimized, which can reduce the compiling time for a large program.
 In this section, We use `window [s,e]` to represent the program segment from `s` to `e` for convenience.
-More details are in the submiited paper (`IV.
+More details are in the submitted paper (`IV.
 Modular verification.` in section 5).

 #### Run